eilis-jung/Pilot/report/report.md

-# Homework 2 - Jung
+# Homework 2

-For full code, see the end of this report.
+For full code, see the end of each task section.

 ## Task 1